Teacher Start Page

 Anatomy of a Thing: Each Thing contains several project-based Quests.
 The main Thing page has a link to: a Teacher Lesson Guide, a Complete Student Checklist, Learning Objectives, Slide of the Learning Objectives, Introduction, list of the web resources, list of the apps, link to the different Quests, and a link to the Graduation Page

-Video introduction 3:30 min (also located on the Basics Orientation page for students.)
+Video introduction 4:03 min (also located on the Basics Orientation page for students.)
 Direct link for fullscreen viewing.
 (This video was updated August, 2017 and will be refreshed August 2018).

 The 21 Things are broken down into smaller units called Quests.
 When students complete a Thing, you can provide them with a digital Badge and/or Award Certificate (these are provided as images in the teacher Moodle resource).

 Anatomy of a Quest: A Quest has an introduction, key vocabulary, and step-by-step directions.
 Most begin with a short animated video introduction, and include tutorials.
 The standards are listed (ISTE and some Common Core), Apps on the sidebar.
 A Quest specific Student Checklist is also provided.

 We have provided a Thing/Quest roadmap document for students to use to keep track of the Things and Quests they have completed.
 There are several versions provided on the first Basics Quest 1 Navigation page (and in the Teacher Resources in Moodle).
 Students and teachers can use these documents to check off overall progress, track quiz scores, notes/reflections, as well as badges, and awards and gems as supplied by you.
 Some versions have a notes field for feedback or comments.

 Teacher Handbook, Lesson Guides, Listserv, and Syllabus